ibm-cloud-docs/EventStreams/using_rest_producer.md

 ```
 {: codeblock}

-## Migrating from existing endpoint to the v2 end point of the REST producer API
+## Migrating from existing endpoint to the v2 endpoint of the REST producer API
 {: #migrating_endpoint}

 Several improvements have been made to the v2 endpoint for better usage and to align with the API standards.
 To make the most of these improvements, you should make changes to the existing applications.

-Below are the considerations to help you plan the migration:
+The following considerations can help you plan the migration:

 1. Accessing the REST producer API:

     The v2 endpoint can be accessed in the same way as the existing URL, that is by obtaining the value of `kafka_http_url` property for the service instance.
 The path to use is `/v2/topics/<topic_name>/records`.

        Example URL: https://service-instance-adsf1234asdf1234asdf1234-0000.us-south.containers.appdomain.cloud/v2/topics/topic_name/records
 2. Authentication:

     The supported authentication mechanism is a bearer token.
 To enhance security, basic auth using API keys is no longer accepted.

        Example Header:  –H "Authorization: Bearer $token"
 3. Headers:

     The Content-Type and the Accept headers must be set to `application/json`.

        Example Headers:  –H "Content-Type: application/json" -H "Accept: application/json"
 4. Payload:

     The payload for v2 endpoint should be provided in JSON format.
 The message key, headers, and data can be defined in the payload.
 The headers can be specified in the form of a list, whose values should be base64 encoded.
 However, the message key and headers are optional.

        Example payload: